RevanuruDinesh/Titan-clone/README.md

 🚀 Introduction
 Welcome to the Titan Watch Clone – a fully responsive and interactive replica of the Titan Watches official website.
 This project aims to recreate the design, layout, and user experience of the Titan website using modern web technologies.

-🎯 Project Goals
+🎯 Project Goals/
-🔹 To build a responsive layout for all screen sizes
+🔹 To build a responsive layout for all screen sizes/
-🔹 To implement smooth animations and transitions
+🔹 To implement smooth animations and transitions/
-🔹 To provide an interactive user experience with functional features
+🔹 To provide an interactive user experience with functional features/

 🛠️ Technologies Used
 Frontend: HTML5, CSS3, JavaScript